 The act of planting different plants in close proximity to each other, so that they can provide mutual benefits.
 For instance, sowing a plant that attracts pollination next to a plant that requires pollination.

-An organic material that can be added to the soil, helping the plants to grow.
+Compost is an organic material that can be added to the soil, helping the plants to grow.
 You can even make your own compost heap!

 Plants that are grown in large quantities which are then cultivated during the harvest seasons, such as wheat and potatoes.